stokvis4/Email-Newsletter---Final-Project/readme.md

 ## Presentation & Video
 Please take a look through the presentation file [here](https://github.com/stokvis4/projectKojak/blob/master/presentation/projectKojak.pdf) as well as the video of the D3.js animation [here](https://github.com/stokvis4/projectKojak/blob/master/presentation/ReferralNetDemo.mov)

+## Privacy Notice
+All references of the company that I used are removed and to protect their data, I have not included versions of the pickles I created.